 The John Holland community engagement team will continue to engage with residents and businesses along the alignment to inform of major construction in an area.

 The project team undertook community engagement in August 2018.

 Feedback received noted:

-- nearly 7 in 10 want more public transport services preferring light rail over bus
+- nearly 7 in 10 people wanted more public transport services preferring light rail over bus

-- 86% support Stage 3 and want the extension to the Gold Coast Airport as soon as possible
+- 86% supported Stage 3 and wanted the extension to the Gold Coast Airport as soon as possible

-- 72% of Stage 3 corridor residents support future light rail extensions
+- 72% of Stage 3 corridor residents supported future light rail extensions

-- 80% of Stage 3 corridor businesses support future light rail extensions and want it as soon as possible.
+- 80% of Stage 3 corridor businesses supported future light rail extensions and wanted it as soon as possible.

-Gold Coast Light Rail Stage 3 combined reference design – September 2020
+Gold Coast Light Rail Stage 3 detailed fly through

 Light Rail is transforming the Gold Coast by providing a world class public transport service that is safe, comfortable, reliable and positioning the city for sustainable growth.

-At completion of Stage 3, the operating system from Helensvale to Burleigh Heads will be 27 kilometres in length with 27 stations serviced by 23 trams.
+At completion of Stage 3, the operating system from Helensvale to Burleigh Heads will be 27km with 27 stations serviced by 23 trams.